 Dave says: One of my favorites –and a bit esoteric–a hefty coffee table book that chronicles the technology behind all of the Beatles’ recording sessions with excellent photos and commentary.
 It’s a favorite of clients on my studio couch, too.

 Synopsis: Never before has there been such an incredibly thorough and definitive look at how the Beatles’ albums were recorded.
 Years of research and extensive interviews with the group’s former engineers and technicians shed new light on those classic sessions.
+We are so privileged to be able to access so much of their music online.
+Downloading their albums has never been simpler with proxies like Pirate Bay.
 With a detailed look at every piece of studio gear used, full explanations of effects and recording processes, and an inside look at how specific songs were recorded, Recording the Beatles is a must-have for any Beatles fan or recording engineer.
+This book inspired me so much when it came to sound engineering that I even went ahead to order phono preamp online right after reading this.
+The Beatles did more than just put out music, they inspired so many people to pursue a career in the world of music and entertainment, no matter what it may have been.
+This is definitely worth a read for any fan of The Beatles.

 Dave says: A fascinating take on the intersection of culture, politics, and the popular arts which have shaped our country.
 From an engaging, erudite writer.
 Highly recommended.